tmns/keysafe/README.md

 KeySafe is an app for storing all your passwords / keys.
 Designed to be as simple to use as possible.
 All data is encrypted client-side - so only you know what you're storing!
 Built with the help of React, Redux, Formik, Tailwind, Express / Node, Mongoose / MongoDB.

-Almost all of the functionality of the frontend has been completed.
-So far you can:
+Most of the main functionality has been completed.
+You can:

-- Register a user
+- Register user
+- Edit username
+- Delete user
-- Create a group
+- Create group
-- Edit a group
+- Edit group
-- Delete a group
+- Delete group
-- Create a key
+- Create key
-- Edit a key
+- Edit key
-- Delete a key
+- Delete key

 ## Encryption